thangarajvisolve/Sample/README.markdown

         $ cd graylog2-server-0.9.6/

-* Create a copy graylog2.conf using the example configuration file.The example paremeters to  are listed
+* Create a copy graylog2.conf using the example configuration file.The paremeters to be updated are listed below

         $ cp graylog2.conf.example graylog2.conf